dshadoff/Star-Spores_CoCo/README.md

 of the output, and commented output.
 I'm sure I must have laboured over this for many days, but when I found these notes I was genuinely surprised that I had had the foresight to do so.

+I have re-added these comments back to the source code in the src/cross-asm subdirectory, where it is possible to re-assemble the full code into binary form, if you use the cross-assembler from LWTOOLS ( http://www.lwtools.ca/ ).
+For more on this, see Build_notes.md in this repository.

+There is a release directory in the repository, which contains the 1984 (Licensed to Spectral Associates) version of the code, as rebuilt from the sources herein.
+I have verified that this is functionally the same as the original binary (only differences are unused RAM locations' settings from the startup RAM format process back in 1984).